-32.11.5 f/F/a/=/-..filter/undo/all/anti/app
+32.11.5 f/F/a/=/-..filter/undo/all/anti/app if input-entropy is active (section 31.5.1)

-On-the-fly filtering algorithms take streaming data from the input-frequency histogram (IFH) (section 31.5), then suppress - filters - the printing of cells of the most frequent (unfiltered) bar representing the neighborhood, or iso-group for an iso-rule.
+On-the-fly filtering algorithms take streaming data from the input-frequency histogram (IFH) (section 31.5), then suppress - filter - the printing of cells of the most frequent (unfiltered) bar representing the neighborhood, or iso-group for an iso-rule.
 Adjacent black blocks indicate currently filtered bars (figure 32.27).